klchambers/todo-list/README.md

 <a id=acknowledgements></a>

 ## Acknowledgements

+The if/else statement used in clear_terminal to determine os.clear method based on operating system was posted by the user [poke](https://stackoverflow.com/users/216074/poke) in [this](https://stackoverflow.com/questions/2084508/clear-the-terminal-in-python) Stack Overflow thread.

 Date formatting using `strftime()` method adapted from an example posted by [NPE](https://stackoverflow.com/users/367273/npe) in [this](https://stackoverflow.com/questions/6288892/python-how-to-convert-datetime-format) Stack Overflow thread.